RafalJachimczyk/emma-insights/README.md

 - Add additional index on InsightsDaily
 - Calculate monthly totals
 - Partition table by months
+- Move Insights table to a separate database and use kafka streams to make copy of incoming transactions.
+We could still use triggers to generate Insights, but this way, the Transactions DB will not be hammered by the triggers.
+And everyone would be happy 💆‍♀️.

 # Code structure & architcture